microsoft/dicom-server/docs/concepts/change-feed.md

 ### DICOM Cast

 [DICOM Cast](/converter/dicom-cast) is a stateful processor that pulls DICOM changes from Change Feed, transforms and publishes them to a configured FHIR service as an [ImagingStudy resource](https://www.hl7.org/fhir/imagingstudy.html).
+DICOM Cast can start processing the DICOM change events at any point and continue to pull and process new changes incrementally.

 ### Example Usage Flow